 Courts in these cases have rejected all of these arguments, finding no constitutional right to a conjugal visit.

-In addition to the rules governing the prisoner seeking conjugal visits, the visiting spouse or (in California) domestic partner must also meet certain standards.
-For example, family members must undergo a background check before being allowed a visit.
-Visitors may also be turned away if they are not wearing appropriate clothing.
-States allowing children to visit prisoners limit the areas within the facility that children may enter.
-And, all prison visitors (whether arriving for a conjugal or other type of visit) must submit to a physical search for weapons and other contraband.
+Generally, all prison visitors (whether arriving for a conjugal or another type of visit) must submit to a physical search for weapons and other contraband.
 Visitors may bring very few and highly regulated items into the prison.
 No drugs or alcohol are ever allowed, nor are cell phones or other electronic devices.
 There may be other restrictions, including rules about food or gifts that may be allowed or prohibited.
+Visitors may also be turned away if they are not wearing appropriate clothing.

-If you have questions about conjugal visitation rights in your state, consult with a lawyer experienced in the laws in your area.
+The laws and policies pertaining to prison visitation change regularly.
+If you have questions about conjugal or extended visitation privileges in your state, contact the prison authority (often called the department of corrections or rehabilitation) or consult with a lawyer experienced in the laws in your area.